Abdullah00110/Flask-Blog/README.md

   - Tag posts with relevant keywords for better searchability.

 - **Responsive Design**:
-  - Mobile-friendly layout using Bootstrap or another CSS framework.
+  - A mobile-friendly layout using Bootstrap or another CSS framework.
   - Ensures a great user experience on all devices.

 - **Search Functionality**: